tls-attacker/TLS-Anvil/Report-Analyzer/README.md

 docker-compose up -d
 ```

-The web application is deployed available at [http://localhost:5000/](http://localhost:5000/).
+The web application is available at [http://localhost:5000/](http://localhost:5000/).
 To get direct access to the MongoDB database where the test reports are stored, either use [http://localhost:8181/](http://localhost:8181/) or a MongoDB client of your choice connecting to `localhost:2701`.

 For changing the URL where the application is deployed, the `docker-compose.yml` file has to be edited.
 The `app` container specifies a `REST_API_BASE_URL` variable, which must be changed.

+## Uploading Reports
+See `/src/backend/uploader/README.md`

 ## Development Setup